Google Video: Shutdown

 On October 9, 2006, Google bought former competitor YouTube.
 Google announced on June 13, 2007, that the Google Video search results would begin to include videos discovered by their web crawlers on other hosting services, in YouTube and user uploads.
 Thereafter, search result links opened a frameset with a Google Video header at the top, and the original player page below it.

-As of August 2007, the DTO/DTR (download-to-own/rent) program ended.
+In August 2007, the DTO/DTR (download-to-own/rent) program ended.
 Users who previously purchased a video from Google Video were no longer able to view them.
 Credits for users were made available as values for Google Checkout and were valid for 60 days.

 In 2009, Google ended the ability for users to upload videos to Google Video.
 Videos that were already uploaded continued to be hosted.
 Later, other navigation features were retired, such as ability to cross-reference videos back to now-inactive user accounts, as well as selection of top videos.

 On April 15, 2011, Google announced that they would stop hosting user-uploaded videos.
 The plan would make videos unavailable for public viewing on April 29 and removed from users' accounts in 28 days.
-On April 22, 2011, a week after the announcement, Google announced that due to feedback they would not be removing videos at this time.
-They will start automatically migrating videos to YouTube instead, as well as providing easier tools for account holders to do so themselves.
+On April 22, 2011, a week after the announcement, Google announced that due to feedback they would not be removing videos at this time, and would start automatically migrating videos to YouTube instead, as well as providing easier tools for account holders to do so themselves.

 On August 20, 2012, the video hosting service was ultimately shut down and the remaining Google Video content was automatically migrated to YouTube.
 By default, the videos were set to private but the original content owners could later publish them as public videos if they desired.

-As of 2021, the video search engine continues to operate as Google Videos.
-The domain previously associated with Google Video is now internally used to store videos uploaded to Google Photos and YouTube.
+As of 2026, the video search engine component continues to operate as Google Videos.